JanMoo/Crudwire/readme.md

 The last env variable that can be set in the .ENV, is CRUDWIRE_LAYOUT this defines the layout which crudwire uses to extend and display views.
 By default this is set to crudwire::layouts.base.
 Important don't forget to add the livewire directives (@livewireStyles and @livewireScripts), Add turbolinks.js and make sure your layout has a @section('content')

+## extending and customizing this package

+It's important to note that at the moment virtual columns are not yet supported.

+In the view: `create.blade.php` there's a SWITCH which can be customized to add support for extra input elements.
+The validation of the form input to create or update a user can be found in the `CrudwireUserController.php` the methods: `validateUserscreate()` and `validateUsersUpdate` here you can add your own validation rules if necessary.